 Thanks to research and science, we now know that the nutritional needs of dogs change as they age.
 One way of ensuring your dog has the best chance of health and wellness is to feed food that is complete and balanced, high quality and age appropriate.
-But how can you tell when to switch to adult dog food, or when to begin your dog on a senior diet?
+But how can you tell when to switch your puppy to adult food—or when to begin your dog on a senior diet?

-The answer depends on a number of factors including your dog’s age, breed and health concerns such as obesity or pregnancy.
+The answer depends on a number of factors including your dog’s age, breed and breed size and health concerns such as obesity or pregnancy.
 The below are general guidelines for feeding dog food at different life stages.
 Whenever you’re in doubt, consult with your veterinarian.

 Ages 4-6 weeks to 9-24 months

 Puppies have different nutritional needs than adult dogs.
 Let’s break down what puppies eat, as well as how long you should feed puppy food.